What is IDaaS?

 IDaaS is Identity-as-a-Service.
-The definition of IDaaS refers to Identity and Access Management (IAM) capabilities deployed as SaaS (Software-as-a-Service managed by a third party).
+The definition of IDaaS refers to Identity and Access Management (IAM) capabilities and services deployed to the cloud as SaaS (Software-as-a-Service managed by a third party).
 For this reason, IDaaS is also called SaaS-delivered IAM by Gartner.

-As a brief background, IAM is a wide-scoping term that extensively deals with management of digital identities (whether individuals, organisations or things) and their roles and privileges within networks, applications, and digital services.
-IAM is used to ensure users are who they claim to be, and have access only to the applications, services or resources that they have the right to access.
-As with IAM, the term IDaaS covers both internal (employee IAM) system identities and external (CIAM, Customer IAM) system identities.
+As a brief background, IAM is a wide-scoping term that extensively deals with management of digital identities (whether individuals, organisations or things) and their roles and privileges within enterprise networks, applications, and digital services.
+IAM is used to ensure users are who they claim to be, and have secure access only to the applications, services or resources that they have the right to access.
+As with IAM, the term IDaaS covers both internal system identities (workforce IAM) and external system identities (CIAM or Customer IAM).

-So, let’s look at some key questions around IDaaS – including capabilities, the drivers behind adoption, and which organisations choose this SaaS IAM method.
+So, let’s look at some key questions around IDaaS for use in cloud-based IAM and CIAM scenarios – including identity service capabilities, the drivers behind adoption, and why organisations may choose this Software-as-a-Service Identity & Access Management method.

-Identity-as-a-Service is a cloud-based, managed service, meaning that an organisation employing SaaS IAM would not need to worry about managing deployment, security, configuration and maintenance in-house.
-Maintaining inhouse IAM is costly – there are hardware, network, development and expensive expertise costs to consider – more on the benefits of the SaaS IAM approach later on.
+Identity-as-a-Service is a cloud-based, managed service, meaning that an organisation employing IDaaS would not need to worry about managing deployment, security, configuration and maintenance in-house.
+Maintaining inhouse IAM infrastructure can be costly and complex – there are hardware, network, development and expensive expertise costs to consider – more on the benefits of the SaaS IAM approach later on.

 Why would my business need IDaaS?

-The vital function of Identity-as-a-Service is to better secure and use identity data and identity credentials, and to secure system access to privileged users only.
-This includes both internal and external users – like customers, partners and contractors.
+The vital function of Identity-as-a-Service is to better secure and use identity data and identity credentials, and to secure access to privileged users only.
+This includes both internal user like remote employees and external users like customers, partners and contractors.

 Most breaches occur due to the theft and unauthorised use of identity credentials or weak access control workflows.
 Identity-as-a-Service helps strengthen the ‘identity as the perimeter’ concept by enforcing policies about credential management and introducing stronger levels of authentication when circumstances demand them.